Why PPF pricing varies so much

 What to ask before you commit

 - What film brand and grade?
-(Llumar, STEK, Suntek, Xpel are the standards)
+(STEK and LAVRA are the ones we trust)

 - Do you remove bumpers and panels or cut-in at the edges?